haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 </details>
 <br>

-In the restraints directory provided, there are additional restraint file provided, e.g.: `C31-C34-connectivities.tbl`.
+In the restraints directory provided, there is additional restraint file provided: `C31-C34-connectivities.tbl`.
 Inspect its content.

 <a class="prompt prompt-question">